- More than 452,000 New Mexico residents are enrolled in Medicare — about 21% of the state’s population.12

 Original Medicare in New Mexico

 Original Medicare, which includes Medicare Part A (hospital coverage) and Medicare Part B (physician/outpatient coverage), is the same in every state.
 So overall Medicare eligibility in New Mexico and Medicare enrollment in New Mexico both work the same way they do everywhere else.
-For people who aren’t yet receiving Social Security benefits and thus aren’t automatically enrolled when they turn 65, the Medicare application in Michigan is done via the Social Security Administration, as is the case nationwide.
+For people who aren’t yet receiving Social Security benefits and thus aren’t automatically enrolled when they turn 65, the Medicare application in New Mexico is done via the Social Security Administration, as is the case nationwide.

 But the availability and pricing of private Medicare coverage, including Medicare Advantage plans, Medigap plans, and Medicare Part D plans, does vary from state to state.

 - Read our guide to Medicare’s open enrollment.